April · Fair Housing Month

 The questions that sound innocent.

 These are the questions clients actually ask.
 They sound harmless.
 Answering them the wrong way — even with the best intentions — is steering, and steering is a fair-housing violation.
-Here's how to redirect each one without being stiff or weird about it.
+Here's how an agent following fair housing tends to redirect each one without making it stiff or weird.

 "What's a good neighborhood?"